 |Posted on 6/20/2018 12:18:00 PM.|

 A 59-year-old man walked out of prison as a free man for the first time in his adult life after serving over 40 years for a murder in Monroe.
-Gerald Manning was exonerated of his conviction in the 1977 death of Vonda Harris.
-His attorney, Kristin Wenstrom, says he accepted an opportunity to speed up the process of his freedom.
+Gerald Manning's second-degree murder conviction was dropped in the 1977 death of Vonda Harris as a result of recent DNA testing His attorney, Kristin Wenstrom, says Manning accepted a a plea of lesser charges, which resulted in his release.

 |Gerald Manning, Vonda Harris, Kristin Wenstrom, Monroe|